SegiH/gmusicutility/README.md

 If you do not want to use the native binaries for your operating system and want to manually run the Python script, you need to follow the instructions below.

 1. Windows and Mac users: Install Python.
-This app has been tested with Python 2 & 3.
+This app will only work Python 3 or with Python 2 and the package PySide2 installed (Installing PySide2 is a hit or miss in Python 2).
    Python can download be from here https://www.python.org/downloads/ The latest version is 3.7.2.
 Choose the right installer for your O.S.

    Linux users: Python 2 or 3 should be installed already on most Linux distribution and shouldn't need to be manually installed.